 Example: Traci has 2 Willpower.
 She is hit by a Demoralise 2, reducing her Willpower by 2 to 0.
 She then casts up Willpower 2 to give her a total of 2 Willpower.
 This cast Willpower now counteracts the Demoralise and she can still use her natural 2 Willpower to boost spells/miracles.

-Spells and miracles that increase Dexterity, Toughness or Willpower do not stack with similar spells/miracles, though they do stack with the character’s skill.
-As with Defensive spells/miracles, the best effect is taken.
+Spells and miracles that increase or decrease Dexterity, Toughness or Willpower do not stack with similar spells/miracles, though they do stack with the character’s skill.
+As with Defensive spells/miracles, the largest effect is taken.

 Example Myrtal has cast Dexterity 3 on herself which combines with her Dexterity 1 skill to give her Dexterity 4.